LamininSolutions/mfsql-connector/source/mfsql-integration-connector/context-menu-queue/index.rst

 Use the AfterCheckinChanges event handler for the updating SQL from M-Files.
 A separate event handler - AfterCreateNewObject - must be used to catch the creation of new objects if required.
 The same procedure can be applied for creation events.

-To capture delete object events the event handler - AfterDeletedObject - must be used.
-Example 90.107.custom.CMMFiles_Deleted.sql is an example of the procedure to be implemented for Deletions.

 Adding SQL Agent
 ~~~~~~~~~~~~~~~~